YusraAft/YusraAft/README.md

 🔭 I am currently working on becoming well equipped with the necessary skills and experience to advance my knowledge in the field of computer science.

 🌱 I am in my penultimate year of undergraduate study at Northwestern University majoring in Computer Science.
-I have taken courses in C/C++ and Python and recently completed a Data Structures and Algorithms course to engage in more efficient programming.
+I have taken courses in Python, web development and Java.
+I also have internship experience in Frontend work specifically with the React Framework. to engage in more efficient programming.

 👯 I am eager to collaborate on projects and help ideas come to life.